javascript-tutorial/zh.javascript.info/1-js/04-object-basics/08-symbol/article.md

 If you are familiar with Ruby or another language that also has some sort of "symbols" -- please don't be misguided.
 JavaScript symbols are different.

+So, to summarize, symbols are "primitive unique values" with optional description.
+Let's see where we can use them.

 ````warn header="Symbols don't auto-convert to a string"
 Most values in JavaScript support implicit conversion to a string.
 For instance, we can `alert` almost any value, and it will work.
 Symbols are special.
 They don't auto-convert.